fritzmatias/ideEnvBuilder/README.md

+# GOAL
+Isolate the IDE environment between updates, dependencies test, plugins compatibilities, so you can use multiple configurations of the same IDE with minimal memory overhead.
+Run the application (from your IDE) with the custom environment required.

-# Dockerized Java Eclipse IDE
+### Dockerized Java Eclipse IDE
 All the ide environment is encapsulated inside a docker.

  - Inside the docker all the data is at /java